ResetXPDR/MSFS_AutoFPS/README.md

   - Match the app's MFG multiplier with what you have set for MFG with MSFS in nVidia settings.
   - Set to MFG Off if not using MFG or using an alternative FG method.
   - Feature can be removed by the user setting MfgModeMultEnabled to false in MSFS_AutoFPS.config in the app root directory.
-- (0.4.4.7 or earlier) Detection of FG is normally only performed upon starting a flight.
-If FG is enabled or LS is started after this detection is normally performed, press the Reset button for it to be detected.
-- (0.4.4.8) Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
+- Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
 Detection of LSFG is normally only performed upon starting a flight.
 If LSFG is started after this detection is normally performed, press the Reset button for it to be detected.
 - Only one type of FG can be active at a time for the app to show FPS correctly.
 In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
 Choose one or the other if you want to use them with this app.

 Why am I getting a dangerous/Unsafe program warning when trying to download or install?